 Will I get diabetes if it runs in my family?

-It is well known that genetic factors play a large role in the development of diabetes.
-For example, children whose parents are both type 1 diabetics are much more likely to develop type 1 diabetes later in life than children who have only one diabetic parent or who were not born to diabetic parents.
+Genetic factors play a significant role in the development of diabetes.
+For example, children whose parents are both type 1 diabetics are much more likely to develop type 1 diabetes later in life than children with only one diabetic parent or who were not born to diabetic parents.

 Similarly, type 2 diabetes is strongly affected by genetics.
 People who have a family history of type 2 diabetes — not just parents, but siblings or other relations — are much more likely to develop type 2 diabetes.

 However, genes aren't the only factor contributing to diabetes.
-Environmental differences also play a huge role.
-Exercise habits, diet, and other lifestyle choices can influence whether or not diabetes develops and how quickly it appears.
+Environmental factors also play a huge role.
+Exercise, habits, diet, and other lifestyle choices can influence whether or not diabetes develops and how quickly it appears.
 This means that even if you're predisposed to diabetes, there are several things you can do to help prevent or mitigate the condition.

 It's important to understand your family health history.
 Doing so will help you prepare for potential future health disturbances and allow you to invest time and effort into preventative care.
 If you have a family history of diabetes, it's important to keep up to date with testing, even if you haven't experienced any symptoms of diabetes.

-Physical activity is one of the best choices you can make to help prevent or manage diabetes.
-Exercise offers a host of wonderful benefits, from maintaining a healthy weight to improving your mood.
+Physical activity is one of the best choices to help prevent or manage diabetes.
+Exercise offers many wonderful benefits, from maintaining a healthy weight to improving mood.
 It can also help you strengthen your muscles, increase blood circulation, lower blood sugar levels, increase insulin sensitivity, and contribute to your overall health and well-being.

 - Limits sugars and processed food products.